Bramba7/aws-projects/WordPress-Cloudfoundation/README.md

 ## Steps to Run
 To launch the entire stack and deploy a WordPress site on AWS, click on one of the ***Launch Stack*** links below or download the Master template and launch it locally.

-You can use your account to lunch
+You can use your account to launch

 You can launch this CloudFormation stack, using your account, in the following AWS Regions: